laravel/docs/requests.md

     $path = $request->photo->store('images', 's3');

-If you do not want a file name to be automatically generated, you may use the `storeAs` method, which accepts the path, file name, and disk name as its arguments:
+If you do not want a filename to be automatically generated, you may use the `storeAs` method, which accepts the path, filename, and disk name as its arguments:

     $path = $request->photo->storeAs('images', 'filename.jpg');